MicrosoftDocs/microsoft-salescopilot-docs/articles/connect-agent-datasource.md

 Agents such as Sales Agent need to connect to a data source in order to collect data.
 This is done by setting up a server-to-server connection to the data source.
 This connection allows the agent to run in the background and access and retrieve data from the data source without requiring user interaction.

-If you are using Dynamics 365 Sales as your CRM, the agent connects directly to it, as it is deployed in the same environment.
-No additional setup steps are needed.
+If you're using Dynamics 365 Sales as your CRM, the agent connects directly to it, as it is deployed in the same environment.
+No extra setup steps are needed.

-If you are using other CRMs, such as Salesforce, the agent needs to connect to it in order to collect data.
+If you're using other CRM systems, such as Salesforce, the agent needs to connect to it in order to collect data.
 This is done by setting up a server-to-server connection.

 ## Set up server-to-server connection to Salesforce